knative/docs/docs/serving/app-security/security-guard-install.md

 === "Install using the Knative Operator"

     !!! note
-       The example shows a case where kourier ingress is used, make the necessary changes when installing with istio or contour.
+       The example below shows a case where kourier ingress is used, make the necessary changes when installing with istio or contour.

     Example script to install Security-Guard and Serving with Kourier using the Knative Operator.